 The San Jose Museum of Art organized a retrospective exhibition in 2001 that traveled to museums in New Mexico, Florida, and Texas at the San Antonio Museum of Art where it opened to record-breaking attendance.

 Ms Garza’s artwork was the subject of an interactive exhibition for children organized by the Austin Children’s Museum in 2003 in Austin, Texas.
-The exhibition traveled for 5 years to children’s museums in the United States and will be on permanent display in Austin Children’s Museum.
+The exhibition traveled for 5 years to children’s museums in the United States.

 Four major traveling group exhibitions featured Ms. Garza’s artwork: Hispanic Art in the United States/ Thirty Contemporary Painters and Sculptors at The Museum of Fine Arts in Houston in 1987; C.A.R.A.
 Chicano Art/ Resistance and Affirmation, at the Wight Art Gallery, UCLA in Los Angeles in 1990; and Art of the Other Mexico, at the Mexican Fine Arts Center Museum in Chicago in 1993; Chicano Visions: American Painters on the Verge, at the San Antonio Museum of Art, San Antonio in 2001.